 - The Coordinator's role during a bite case or possible rabies exposure

 - Waste management within the community

-This course is currently available in English.
-A downloadable CCC flyer is available here.
+This course is currently available in English and French.
+A downloadable English CCC flyer is available here.

 The Rabies Healthcare Certificate (RHC), launched in December 2018, has been designed specifically for human healthcare professionals to increase proficiency in all elements of managing potential human rabies cases.

 It covers the latest guidelines from the World Health Organization (WHO), including the newest PrEP and PEP schedules, and also includes advice, quizzes and case studies to address situations that arise in different field conditions.
 The RHC covers the following:

 - How do you prevent rabies in humans?

 - What to do when a potentially exposed individual presents at a healthcare facility

 - Special considerations for rabies post-exposure prophylaxis (PEP) in humans

 - Clinical presentation and management of rabies in humans